acestari-doxee/marketing-automation/event-mailer/INSTALL.md

 ## 4. Azure credentials — ALREADY DONE, SKIP THIS SECTION

 > **You don't need to register anything.** The Azure app is already set up and the three credentials (Tenant ID, Client ID, Client Secret) already exist.
-Ask **acestari@doxee.com** for them, shared **only** via the company password manager (never Teams, email or chat — the Client Secret is a password).
+Ask to **platform-eng@doxee.com** for them, shared **only** via the company password manager (never Teams, email or chat — the Client Secret is a password).
 Then jump straight to section 5.
 >
 > The steps below are kept for reference only, in case the app ever has to be re-registered from scratch.